Beef Wellington Ring – A New Take On An Old Classic

 6. Now you just need to put your creation in the oven.
 This "donut" needs to be roasted for 45 minutes at 360°F with the heat coming from above and below.

-Beef Wellington is always a great thing to serve your guests, but it's even better when you can amaze your visitors with a tasty XXL Beef Wellington Ring in puff pastry.
-So let's get to work!
+Beef wellington is always a great thing to serve your guests, but it's even better when you can amaze your visitors with a tasty XXL beef wellington ring in puff pastry!